-The main advantage of store-bought breads is the convenience!
+The main advantage of store-bought bread is the convenience!
 (Well, unless there’s an extra-long line in the store.)
 It’s already prepared, so you don’t have to spend time measuring out ingredients.
 You also don’t need to wait for the dough to rise.
 The thought process is also out of the picture anymore.
-But definitely the best thing is the absence of mess that you need to clean afterwards!
+But definitely, the best thing is the absence of mess that you need to clean afterwards!

 Why should you make your own bread?